luisTLD/Programming-Challenges/Maze/README.md

 ## Overview

-A maze solver that uses Breadth-First Search (BFS) to find the shortest path in a grid-based maze.
+This is a maze solver that allows the user to choose between Breadth-First Search (BFS) and Depth-First Search (DFS) to solve a grid-based maze.
+BFS is used to find the shortest path, while DFS explores the maze in depth-first order.
 - Display the solution path using `+` in the maze grid.

 - ## Compilation